oletizi/avi-docs/src/site/docs/16.3/bgp-support-for-virtual-services/index.md

 ## SE-Router Link Types Supported with BGP

-The following figure shows the types of links that are supported between Vantage and BGP peer routers.
+The following figure shows the types of links that are supported between Avi Vantage and BGP peer routers.

 <a href="img/bgp2.png"><img class="alignnone size-full wp-image-5962" src="img/bgp2.png" alt="bgp2" width="1478" height="778"></a>